zeromind-xyz/how-to-get-interviews/rules/get-interview.md

 **Job hunting is similar to sales**.
 You're selling your ability to create value - to companies.

 The "Hiring process" we covered in the previous chapter is the steps a company takes to hire a candidate.
-This job hunting process is for you to follow to get interviews at companies.
+This is the process to get interviews.

 A. **Find companies & qualify**.
 Discover companies to apply to, and prioritize them such that the bulk of your effort goes towards companies that need you, and where you're a good fit.